James Holden (producer): Live performance

 In 2013, Holden released his second album The Inheritors, a "revealing and intriguing" album of "buzzy pastoral beauty and harsh rhythmic duress".
-After the record's release, Thom Yorke invited Holden to support Yorke's band Atoms For Peace on their US tour.
+After the record's release, Thom Yorke invited Holden to support Yorke's band Atoms for Peace on their US tour.
 These shows consisted of Holden performing on modular synth alongside drummer Tom Page (of experimental electronic duo Rocketnumbernine and The Memory Band).
 This transition from DJing to live performance would be a significant development in Holden's career and would spark a long term musical relationship with Page.

 The significance of Holden's embracing of live performance was clear to see in his third album, The Animal Spirits.
-Recorded at Holden's London studio Sacred Walls, the album saw Holden leading a five piece band spanning live drums, saxophone, other woodwinds and North African instruments.
+Recorded at Holden's London studio Sacred Walls, the album saw Holden leading a five-piece band spanning live drums, saxophone, other woodwinds and North African instruments.
 This array of musicians allowed Holden to create a “spiritual jazz band playing folk / trance music” whilst keeping his "ever strident synth... front and centre".
 The music was recorded live, without edits or overdubs, and was influenced both in sound and concept by the works of Don Cherry, Alice Coltrane and Pharoah Sanders.

 Collaborative releases

 Animal Spirits also drew on Holden's immersion in Moroccan Gnawa music.
-In 2014, Holden travelled to Morocco to study the style with the late master Mahmoud Guinia, culminating in a collaborative EP; one of many that Holden would release in this period.
+In 2014, Holden travelled to Morocco for a week-long artistic residency to study and collaborate with the late master Mahmoud Guinia, culminating in the collaborative EP "Marhaba"; one of many that Holden would release in this period.

-Other collaborative releases include Outdoor Museum of Fractals with Camilo Tirado, Three Live Takes with Houssam Gania and Holden's most recent output, Long Weekend with Wacław Zimpel.
+Other collaborative releases include Outdoor Museum of Fractals with Camilo Tirado, Three Live Takes with Houssam Gania and Long Weekend with Wacław Zimpel.